vastausf/Wesolient/README.md

 WEbSOcket cLIENT

 Templates with variables are supported.
-E.g. enter "Hello @{server}" and Weslient will replace it with "Hello MyServer" (if you have defined variable "server" with value "MyServer", of course)
+E.g. enter "Hello @{server}" and Wesolient will replace it with "Hello MyServer" (if you have defined variable "server" with value "MyServer", of course)

 Architectore - MVP (Moxy)
 Navigation - Jetpack Navigation Component